maloan/dsl_chatbot_devops/docs/Azure_Overview/Microsoft_Bot_Framework_and_Azure.md

 ## **Conclusion**

 The Microsoft Bot Framework provides an extensive suite of tools for developing, testing, and deploying chatbots.
-Whether you are building a simple chatbot for customer support or a complex enterprise solution, the tools like **Bot Framework Web Chat**, **Bot Framework CLI**, and **Microsoft AI Bot Service** offer scalability, customization, and integration with Azure services to meet diverse requirements.
+Whether you are building a simple chatbot for customer support or a complex enterprise solution, the tools like **Bot Framework Web Chat**, **Bot Framework CLI**, and **Microsoft AI Bot Service** offer [Scalability](../Containerization_and_Deployment/Scalability), customization, and integration with Azure services to meet diverse requirements.